-2. Transfer the correct number of points based off your research
+2. Transfer the correct number of points based on your research

 What you really need to be cautious of is making sure points transferred from Starwood (SPG) post in time to complete your booking.
 SPG to Singapore transfers occur on Mondays.
 I submitted my transfer on a Monday at 10pm and the points didn’t show up in my Singapore KrisFlyer account until the following Monday night.
 Keep in mind you get a bonus 5,000 miles for every 20,000 Starpoints transferred, so if you plan ahead, SPG transfers offer great value.